gbellocchi/genov/README.md

 This location should comprise the following directories that are going to be targeted in the integration phase:

  - `src/` - This location comprises SystemVerilog source files to parametrize the PULP-based overlay system.
  - `deps/` - This location comprises SystemVerilog dependencies.
-Basically, the overlay IPs (RISC-V core, DMA, HWPE accelerators, etc.).
+Basically, the overlay IPs (RISC-V core, DMA, accelerators, etc.).
  - `test/` - This location comprises a SystemVerilog testbench to simulate the hardware behavior.

 We also recommend to specify the Python version installed on the user machine modifying `PY_VER` constant in the top Makefile.
 The tool has been tested both with v2.7 and v3.